Fast growth in Folner sets for Thompson's group F: An operation on elements of

 By replacing $U$ and $V$ with their mirror images if necessary, we will assume that the quantity $|T/u|$ is increasing as $u$ increases in $U$ (or equivalently as $u$ increases in $V$).
 Since $U \symdif V$ is non-empty, there is a minimum element of $U$ which either properly extends an element of $V$ or is properly extended by an element of $V$.
 By exchanging the roles of $U$ with $V$ if necessary, we may assume the former occurs.

 First suppose that the minimum elements of $U$ and $V$ are the same.
 Let $u$ be the greatest element of $U$ such that it and all of its $<_\lex$-predecessors extend an element of $V$ (this extension may not be proper in the case of the predecessors of $u$).
-Let $W$ be obtained by adding to $V$ those elements of $U$ which are extended by $u$ or one of its predecessors.
-If $w$ is an element of $W$ which occurs at or before $u$, then $|T/w| \leq |T/v|$, where $v$ is the element of $V$ which $w$ extends.
-Observe that if $x$ is in $W \setminus V$ and $y$ is in $W \setminus u$, then $x \leq_\lex u <_\lex v$ which in turn implies $|T/x| < |T/y|$.
-Consequently, since both $U$ and $V$ satisfy \emph{condition \ref{monotone_cond}}, it follows that $W$ does as well.
-Next notice that $U$ and $W$ have the same minimum interior element.
-Also, since $V$ is not contained in $U$, $u$ is not the maximum interior element of $W$.
-Therefore $W$ satisfies \emph{condition \ref{int_cond}}.
-But now $W$ satisfies the defining conditions for $\partial T$, contradicting the maximality of $V$.
+Let $v$ be the element of $V$ which $u$ extends.
+Define